Parmigiano Reggiano: The Ultimate Guide

 • Citrus-grilled shrimp

-Slices worked great on the cheese plate above.
-But when it comes to salads or pasta dishes, I suggest grating larger Parmigiano Reggiano flakes.
-Because it’s a hard cheese be sure to use a heavy duty cheese grater.
+Slices and chunks work great, but when it comes to salads or pasta dishes, I suggest grating larger Parmigiano Reggiano flakes.
+Because it’s a hard cheese, be sure to use a heavy-duty cheese grater.

-However, feel free to purchase already grated at places like Whole Foods where it’s grated and .
-It’s much less work, however you won’t get to show off your fancy rind.
+However, feel free to purchase already grated at places like Whole Foods.
+It’s much less work, but you won’t get to show off your fancy rind.
+If you’re serving it on a cheese board instead of grating it, I like to serve it by breaking it into chunks with a spade knife (like the one in my cheese knife set!).

 What to do with Leftover Parmigiano Reggiano Rinds?